anaypant/anaypant.github.io/index.md

  In 2021 we are partcipating in the FTC https://www.firstinspires.org/robotics/ftc challege.
 [This video](https://www.youtube.com/watch?v=dQtZhcgSpx8&t=1047s) describes our design.
 * We completed our first qualifier on March 14th, 2021 - [This is our highest scoring run](https://www.youtube.com/watch?v=9R9KdUW_RYI)
-* We want to better, so we are preparing for our second qualifier on April 10th,2021 - Stay tuned!
+* We want to do better, so we are preparing for our second qualifier on April 17th,2021 - Stay tuned!

 ### Code
  [Here](https://github.com/FTCNinjabots/Master-Repository) is the link to the Ninjabots Repository.